devops329/devops/instruction/security/security.md

 }
 ```

-Failing to harden your application exposes a larger attack surface area and makes you more likely to be attacked or to miss that a penetration has occurred.
+Failing to harden your application leaves a large attack surface and makes it more likely that you will be breached or miss the signs of a penetration.

 ### Removing default settings

-Often times devices or software packages come with default configurations that allow anyone to gain administrative access.
+Oftentimes, devices or software packages come with default configurations that allow administrative access.
 Home network routers are notorious for this.
-Immediately after installing the device or package, you should remove any default configuration that might cause a security threat.
-This includes default credentials, but it can also include liberal port access, administration utilities that are unnecessary, or verbose logging.
+Immediately after installing a device or package, you should remove any default configuration that might pose a threat.
+This includes default credentials, liberal port access, unnecessary administration utilities, or overly verbose logging.

-### Store credentials with a third party
+### Third-party credentials

-It is common for cloud services to require or provide credentials in order to use their services.
-Historically, this took the form of API Keys that were tied to some role and would never expire.
-This was problematic because when the 3rd party was hacked they exposed all of their customer's credentials.
+Cloud services often require credentials to use their APIs.
+Historically, these were long-lived API keys.
+This is problematic because if the third party is hacked, your credentials are exposed.
 This is exactly what happened to [CircleCI](https://circleci.com/blog/jan-4-2023-incident-report/).

-Instead of storing credentials it is much better to create a trust relationship between providers using standards such as OAuth to create temporary access.
-That is the process that you will use to give GitHub Actions the authorization to execute commands for your AWS account.
+Instead of storing long-lived credentials, it is much better to create a **trust relationship** between providers using standards like OAuth or OIDC to create temporary access.
+This is the process you will use to authorize GitHub Actions to execute commands on your AWS account.

-On the other hand, the JWT Pizza Factory will issue you an API Token that you will use to make pizzas.
-If your token becomes compromised then an attacker will be able to make pizzas on your behalf, and you will be responsible for the cost of those pizzas.
+Conversely, the JWT Pizza Factory issues an API Token for making pizzas.
+If your token is compromised, an attacker can make pizzas on your behalf, and you will be responsible for the cost.

 ### Roles

-Identifying a user is called **Authentication**, defining what they can do is called **Authorization**.
-A role serves to formally define what a user's authorization is.
-Without that formal definition, the role is usually scattered across the application code.
-That makes it easy for an attacker to exploit subtle inconsistencies in the code.
+Identifying a user is called **Authentication**; defining what they can do is called **Authorization**.
+A **role** formally defines a user's authorization.
+Without a formal definition, authorization logic is often scattered across application code, making it easy for attackers to exploit subtle inconsistencies.

 #### JWT Pizza Roles

-The JWT Pizza Service does a reasonable job of defining roles in the database.
-It follows a `subject/predicate/object` pattern where a specific user is given a role for a specific object.
+The JWT Pizza Service defines roles in the database using a `subject/predicate/object` pattern, where a specific user is given a role for a specific object.

 ```sql
   `CREATE TABLE IF NOT EXISTS userRole (